tinni2806/Crop-Yield-Predictive-Analysis/README.md

 The precise crop variety selection,exact type of
-     fertilizers,proper irrigation meet the demand of crops for optimum growth and development
+     fertilizers,proper irrigation meet the demand of crops for optimum growth and development.
 It may lead to increase the yield,especially in main
-     areas
+     areas.

 **EXPLORATORY DATA ANALYSIS**